Triton 21

-The design was built by Pearson Yachts in the United States, starting in 1985, but production ended soon after as the design didn't fit Pearson's marketing and the Triton line of boats was quickly discontinued.
+The Triton 21, also called the Pearson 21, is a recreational keelboat first built in 1985.
+It was developed from the US Yachts US 21 in 1984, after Pearson Yachts bought the US Yachts line of boats, including the molds from Bayliner.
+It was built by Pearson Yachts in the United States, starting in 1985, but production ended soon after as the design didn't fit Pearson's marketing and the Triton line of boats was quickly discontinued.
 The company went bankrupt in 1991.

-Design

-The US 21 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig; a raked stem; an open, walk-through, reverse transom; a transom-hung rudder controlled by a tiller and a lifting keel.
-It displaces 1700 lb and carries 200 lb of ballast.

-The boat has a draft of 4.58 ft with the centerboard extended and 1.25 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.
+The fiberglass hull has a raked stem; an open, walk-through, reverse transom; a transom-hung rudder controlled by a tiller and a lifting keel.
+The boat has a draft of 4.58 ft with the centerboard extended and 1.25 ft with it retracted.
+It has a hull speed of 5.7 kn.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a two straight settee berths in the main cabin.
 The galley is located on the port side just aft of the bow cabin and is equipped with a sink.
 The head is located in the bow cabin on the port side under the "V"-berth.
 Cabin headroom is 48 in.

-The design has a PHRF racing average handicap of 201 and a hull speed of 5.7 kn.